University of Manchester Medicine Interview Questions

 For more information about the interview structure, have a look at this page: Manchester Interviews

 Does everyone do the Manchester MMI circuit in the same order, with the same stations?

 Stations may change across various circuits, however, they are all standardized for marking purposes.
 In 2020-21, Manchester allocated random starting stations for each student but everyone would have to undergo all the stations.

 When are the Manchester Medicine Interviews held?

 December to February.
 Interviews will take place between December and February, with a break over the festive period.
-International applicants are welcome to attend their interview either at Manchester or be interviewed overseas in one of the following locations; Singapore, Malaysia, Dubai and Mauritius.
+International applicants may be welcome to attend their interview either at Manchester or across a selection of international interview centres including Singapore, Malaysia, Dubai and Mauritius.

 What are the common topics covered at Manchester?

 The Manchester MMI is not a test of clinical or scientific knowledge.
 It aims to assess an array of non-academic criteria related to the skills and behaviors of a professional medical student.

 - Motivation to become a doctor